ASPIRE Foundation Program: Facilitation, Design and Leadership

 Mohamed Yaffa has been working in Diversity Inclusion and Cultural Competence for nearly twenty years.
 From 2007 to 2018.
 Mohamed was the coordinator and Consultant for the Diversity and Inclusion Program with Nova Scotia Health Authority – focusing on reducing health inequities for marginalized populations in the province.
 He coordinated cultural and family violence prevention programs for the Immigrant Settlement Association of Nova Scotia (ISANS) for six years, facilitating the bridging of cultural gaps for new comers to Canada, awareness raising and skill development for private and public sector service providers.

 Mohamed has been part of the Tatamagouche Centre Program Resource Group (PRG) since 2002 and has applied the ASPIRE model for educational programming for over 15 years.
 Mohamed has been involved in many social justice, bridge-building and inter-faith initiatives in Nova Scotia, bringing a multi-cultural perspective to the work.
-He is currently the Manager for Training with Nova Scotia Community Services, supporting the department’s core trainings and transformation projects.

 Leadership – Brian Braganza